AnyLogic

 Usage statistics are

-Here you choose whether you consider this task in the collected usage statistics as “busy” time, “idle” time, or not take it into account at all.
+Defines whether to consider this task in the collected usage statistics as “busy” time,“idle” time, or to not take it into account at all.

 Valid values: